RubenGM/ADA-Framework/README.md

 Support for Relationships, between entities.

-Support for Encryption, encrypt the value of your database fields, based on a masterkey passphrase.
+Support for Encryption, encrypt the value of your selected database fields, based on a masterkey passphrase.

-Support for Backups, and restore your application database.
+Support for Backups, and restores of your application database.

-Support for Databinding, supports bidirectional databinding between UI and Entities.
+Support for Databinding, with bidirectional databinding between UI and Entities.

-Support for Data Validation, supports authomatic and customizable data validations.
+Support for Data Validation, automatic and customizable data validations.

+Support for Database Field Indexing for advanced high performance tunning.

+Support for Lazy Loading.

 Changelog